xaris-kaz/portfolio/README.md

 # portfolio

-In these portofoli you can find a few of my projects that i have made at the duration of my academic years for my diploma duties
+In these portofolio you 'll find a few of my projects that i have made at the duration of my academic years for my diploma duties.I am not exprert just a junior who want to do his first steps to real world